 Meet the Principal Investigator(s) for the project

-Dr Chun Sing Lai - Dr Chun Sing Lai is a Lecturer and module leader for EE1618 Devices and Circuits, taught at Chongqing University of Posts and Telecommunication (CQUPT).
+Dr Chun Sing Lai - Dr Chun Sing Lai is a Lecturer, Module Leader for EE1618 Devices and Circuits, taught at Chongqing University of Posts and Telecommunication (CQUPT) and Course Director for MSc Electric Vehicle Systems.
 He is an academic member of the Transnational Education (TNE) CQUPT programme for BEng Electronics and Communications Engineering.
 He is a member of Brunel Interdisciplinary Power Systems (BIPS) Research Centre.
-His current interests are in power system optimisation, energy system modeling, data analytics, and energy economics for renewable energy and storage systems.
+His current interests are in power system optimisation, energy system modeling, data analytics, electric vehicle systems, hybrid powertrains optimisation, and energy economics for renewable energy and storage systems.

 Related Research Group(s)